Will Brexit Affect Car Leasing?

 Need a new car now, but want to make sure you get a great price?
 Get special offers

-Even though leasing doesn’t require you to purchase the car, the tariff will still apply to these new vehicles brought into the UK.
-So, should the leasing funders that supplies the vehicles decide not to absorb the full cost of the tariff, it’s likely that it will be spread over the lease cost for the car.
+Even though leasing doesn’t require you to purchase the car, they are still new vehicles, many of which are assembled outside of the UK.
+So, should the leasing funders that supply the vehicles decide not to absorb all non-tariff barrier costs, it’s likely that it will be spread over the lease cost for the car.

 In the SMMT’s latest trade report, it was revealed that new European-built cars make up 80% of the vehicles on our roads.
 This compares to just 12% of cars built in the UK sold here.